top of page

 First thing is to make sure your instrument is in tune – there are side rooms to do this away from the group, or do it in between tunes/songs but not during them.

-There are a number of sets of tunes (typically 2 or 3 tunes to a set) we play regularly, and we will go directly from one tune in the set to the next.
+Tunes are mostly arranged in sets (typically 2 or 3 tunes to a set).
+The idea is to play smoothly from one tune to the next.
 If the group finishes playing and you know another tune that follows on naturally, then launch into that tune.

 We try not to play so fast that hardly anyone else can join in – our session is about participation.
 Beginners may find many of the tunes are too fast for them, but with practice and in time they will be joining in more and more – playing an instrument is a journey.
 That said, some of us also enjoy playing tunes at or close to dance tempo.
-To accommodate the mix of skills in the group, from 2024 we will try something new - run the first half of the session at a slow to moderate pace, and the second half after the supper break at a brisker pace.
+To accommodate the mix of skills in the group the first half of the session will focus on slow to moderate tune speed, and the second half after the supper break will go at a brisker pace.

-Songs are very welcome, and some of us will join in choruses etc. and maybe add some instrumental backing if we can.
+Songs are very welcome, and some of us can join in choruses, sing harmonies etc. and maybe add some instrumental backing.

 Simon Leverton